-- Read all instructions before using your dryer. - Do not machine wash or machine dry items cleaned, washed, soaked in, or spotted with wax, paint, gasoline, oil, dry cleaning solvents, and other flammable fluids.
+- Read all instructions before using your dryer. - Do not machine wash or machine dry items cleaned, washed, soaked in, or spotted with wax, paint, gasoline, oil, and other flammable fluids.
 The fumes can create a fire hazard or explosion.
 Always hand wash and line dry items containing these materials. - Do not allow children to operate, play with or crawl inside your dryer.
-Supervise children when your dryer is used near children. - Do not reach into a dryer if the drum is moving. - When removing from service or discarding a dryer, always remove the door to prevent accidental entrapment. - Do not dry rubber, rubber-like, and heat sensitive materials with heat.
+Supervise children when your dryer is used near children. - Do not reach into a dryer if the drum is moving. - When removing from service or discarding a dryer, always remove the door to prevent accidental entrapment. - Do not dry rubber, rubber-like, and heat sensitive materials with heat. - Install and/or store dryer where it will not be exposed to the weather.

-- Install and/or store dryer where it will not be exposed to the weather. - Do not tamper with the controls. - You are responsible for making sure that your dryer is installed, repaired and has parts replaced by a qualified person. - Use only fabric softeners specifically labeled as not being harmful to the dryer. - Do not allow lint to build-up inside the dryer or exhaust system.
+- Do not tamper with the controls.
+Failure to do so can cause serious injury, loss of life, electric shock, fire, or explosion. - You are responsible for making sure that your dryer is installed, repaired and has parts replaced by a qualified person. - Use only fabric softeners specifically labeled as not being harmful to the dryer. - Do not allow lint to build-up inside the dryer or exhaust system.
 Cleaning should be done periodically by a qualified person. - Clean lint screen before or after each load. - Do not let dust, lint, paper, rags, chemicals, etc. pile up around or under the dryer. - Dryer must be electrically grounded.
 See the Installation Instructions.